curtaturc/AutoSplitTools/.github/ISSUE_TEMPLATE/an-autosplitter-needs-fixes-.md

 ---
-name: An auto splitter needs fixes!
+name: An autosplitter needs fixes!
 about: Help me help you by providing me with some helpful information.
 title: "[GAME NAME] autosplitter does not [start, split, reset, remove loads, sync to game time]"